 Welcome back to our series of What is High-Performance HMI?
 In the previous installments, we covered the current state of HMI’s and justification of change to High-Performance HMI as well as the fundamentals of High-Performance HMI and High-Performance HMI standards.
 In this installment of the series, we are going to talk about the detailed design of a High-Performance HMI Display.

 If you need HMIs for your projects, you can easily order them online from the RealPars marketplace.
-Just head on over to marketplace.realpars.com to see all we have to offer.
+Just head on over to the realpars.com marketplace for HMI equipment to see all we have to offer.

 High-Performance HMI hierarchy

 A well-designed High-Performance HMI will generally consist of four display hierarchies.
 These are known as:

 2) Process Unit Control;

 4) Process Unit Support.